-Is the Red Hill Facility inspected?
+Is the Facility inspected?

-Yes, the Navy conducts inspections of the Red Hill facility regularly.
+Yes, the Navy conducts inspections of the Facility regularly.
 EPA and DOH with the assistance of fuel storage tank experts are currently working on developing robust inspection procedures for the Facility.
 New inspections of the Facility by EPA and DOH are expected to begin in the near future.